 - Following the explosion, the ship went to Weymouth, the nearest port.
 The damaged funnel was removed, and the Weymouth Waterworks Company bought this part of it.
 They then drilled lots of holes in the funnel, turning it in to a water strainer.

 The SS Great Eastern was launched into the River Thames in January 1858 and the following year was spent making the inside of the ship ready to carry passengers.
-In September 1859 she set out on her maiden voyage from London to Holyhead; however, as the ship steamed along the south coast of England disaster struck.
+In September 1859 it set out on its maiden voyage from London to Holyhead; however, as the ship steamed along the south coast of England disaster struck.

 In a rush to get the ship ready, a temporary stopcock fitted to a heating tank next to the funnel was left closed.
 This led to a build-up of pressure which caused the casing around the front funnel to explode, damaging the deck and launching part of the funnel into the air.
 Debris and escaping steam filled the boiler room killing five crew members, and injuring dozens more.

 Once the wounded men had been taken to the ship’s surgeons, the other engine was checked over to make sure the ship was not at risk of further explosions or sinking.
-She then made her way to Weymouth, the nearest harbour.
+It then made its way to Weymouth, the nearest harbour.

 At the time there was no way for the ship to contact anyone to explain what had happened.
 People only knew that something had gone badly wrong on the voyage, when they gathered to see the SS Great Eastern arriving in Weymouth.
-To their surprise they saw the ship arrive with her flags at half-mast and one of her funnels missing.
+To their surprise they saw the ship arrive with its flags at half-mast and one of the funnels missing.

 Isambard Kingdom Brunel, who was already seriously ill, died within days of hearing about the tragedy, on 15 September 1859.
 An investigation was later held into the explosion, but it could not work out who was responsible for it.